thanesh56/aws_serverless_application_to_manage_iam_users/README.md

 https://www.djamware.com/post/5d8d7fc10daa6c77eed3b2f2/angular-8-tutorial-rest-api-and-httpclient-examples

 - Single Page IAM user list table.
 Show all IAM users.
 (List IAM user api will be called)

 - Each User row will have 2 buttons, More, Delete

 - More button will show all the user details (Will call Show single IAM user details API)

-- Delete IAM user button click calls the delete api.
+- Delete the IAM user button click calls the delete API.
 (Will call Show delete IAM user API)

 - There will be a Create button on the page.
-This will open a popup asking User details.
+This will open a pop asking User details.
 (Will call the Create IAM user API)

+Hosting
+Backend:-
+Frontend:-